Troup County Court Administration / Court Services

 The Divorcing Parent’s Seminar/Parenting Workshop is a four-hour court-ordered seminar for parents of children under the age of 18 who have filed domestic (divorce) actions in the Superior Courts of the Coweta Judicial Circuit.
 The focus of the seminar is to provide parents with information on how the divorce process affects children, the developmental stages of children, communication skills, and ways of identifying when a child may need help in dealing with the divorce.
 The course is conducted by a professional counselor.
 Parties to divorce actions involving children under the age of 18 filed in the Coweta Judicial Circuit must attend the seminar/workshop within 31 days of filing the action and prior to attending mediation if children’s issues are to be mediated.

-The cost of the four-hour workshop/seminar is $30.
-The seminar/workshop is offered in Troup County two times per month on a Saturday and Tuesday morning from 9:00 – 1:00 p.m.
+The cost of the four-hour workshop/seminar is $35.
+The seminar/workshop is offered in Troup County one times per month on a Saturday from 9:00 – 1:00 p.m.

 For further information, please all Troup County Court Services, 706-883-2168/2170.